 These important rights and considerations have all been factored into the development of guidance for reopening and delivering school age childcare services.

-If the circumstances of the virus in Scotland change, further changes to public health measures may be required and will be clearly notified to the sector.
+If the circumstances of the epidemic in Scotland change, further changes to public health measures may be required and will be clearly notified to the sector.
 The Scottish Government will engage with sector representatives to ensure that any immediate changes are communicated to the sector as quickly as possible.

 This non-statutory guidance applies to all providers of Care Inspectorate registered school age childcare services in all sectors – local authority, private and third sectors.
 This includes breakfast clubs, after-school care and holiday care.